Dual Tax Status: What it Means When Reporting a Pastor’s Wages

 It is possible, but much less common, for ministers to be designated as self-employed for federal income tax purposes.
 Before doing this, seek the advice of a local attorney or tax professional.
 These returns are more likely to be audited by the IRS because, often, they’re not in compliance.

-Social Security and Medicare Tax = Self-Employed Status.
+- Social Security and Medicare Tax = Self-Employed Status.
 For Social Security and Medicare tax reporting purposes, the majority of ministers should be classified as self-employed with respect to income for pastoral duties.
-This means they are generally subject to Self Employment Contributions Act (SECA) tax.
+This means they are generally subject to the Self-Employment Contributions Act (SECA) tax.
 When this is the case:

 - The church should not withhold Social Security and Medicare taxes from the minister’s wages.